bolanxu/binary_watch/README.md

 This is a watch that I made that displays the time in binary.

 Source code in C on [STC15W204 microcontroller](https://www.stcmicro.com/stc/stc15w204s.html).
+Compiled with [SDCC](https://sdcc.sourceforge.net/)

 DS1302 as Real-Time Clock (RTC)